Deaf people have been more in the spotlight than you know.

 Kevin M. Hall - A professional golfer who graduated from Ohio State University and plays in the NGA Tour.

-Donna Sue Baker - A Deaf woman who went to TSD and won many medals in track.
+Donna Sue Barker - A Deaf woman who went to Texas School for the Deaf (TSD) and won many medals in track.
 She represented the U.S.A. in the Deaflympics and traveled to Europe.

 Marcus Titus - US National Swim Team.